-Physical Education 115 Physical Performance 3 hrs.
+Physical Education 115 (1) Physical Performance 3 hrs.
 Lab.

 This course is designed to diagnose and measure the student's physical condition and prescribe a program of exercise to carry with him through life.
 Much of the course work will be carried on in the physical performance laboratory.
-Coeducational.
-Uniform required.
-Laboratory fee required.
+Uniform required, Laboratory fee required.

-Physical Education 116 (1) Intramural Athletics 2 hrs.
-Lab.
+Physical Education 116 (1) Intramural Athletics

-A coeducational activity class designed to offer intramural competition in a variety of coeducational activities.
+A co-educational activity class designed to offer intramural competition in a variety of co-educational activities.
 Uniform required.
 Laboratory fee required.